 The fire department currently has two fully-equipped pumper trucks, a tanker truck, a heavy rescue unit, a first responder truck, a grass rig, and a Gamma Goat for grass fires.
 The members also proudly maintain a bit of their past with a 1959 pumper truck and a 1926 Ford Model T pumper truck for parades and special events.

-While being a fire department member requires a great deal of time and dedication, members will tell you they are very proud of their commitment to protecting their neighbors, and enjoy their time on the department.
+While being a fire department member requires a great deal of time and dedication, members will tell you they are very proud of their commitment to protecting their neighbors and enjoy their time in the department.

 For updates, check out the department’s Facebook page.